-a.
-Nature of operations: The Corporation is a leading global developer, manufacturer, and distributor of hand and power tools, diagnostic and shop equipment, and tool storage products.
-The Corporation's customers include professional automotive technicians and shop owners, original equipment manufacturers, and industrial tool users worldwide.
+- a.
+Nature of operations: The Corporation is a leading global developer, manufacturer and distributor of hand and power tools, diagnostic hardware and software, shop equipment, and tool storage products.
+The Corporation's customers include professional automotive technicians and shop owners, original equipment manufacturers and industrial tool users worldwide. - b.

-b.
 Use of estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.

-c.
-Principles of consolidation: The consolidated financial statements include the accounts of the Corporation and its subsidiaries, all of which are wholly owned with the exception of Edge Diagnostic Systems.
-Significant intercompany accounts and transactions have been eliminated.
+Actual results could differ from those estimates. - c.
+Principles of consolidation: The consolidated financial statements include the accounts of the Corporation and its subsidiaries, all of which are wholly owned with the exception of Edge and Snap-on Tools/PST Africa.
+Significant intercompany accounts and transactions have been eliminated. - d.

-d.
 Accounting period: The Corporation's accounting period ends on the Saturday nearest December 31.
-The 1995, 1994, and 1993 years ended on December 30, 1995, December 31, 1994, and January 1, 1994.
+The 1996, 1995 and 1994 years ended on December 28, 1996, December 30, 1995 and December 31, 1994. - e.

-e.
 Cash equivalents: The Corporation considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 Cash equivalents are stated at cost, which approximates market value.

-f.
+- f.
 Inventories: Inventories are stated at the lower of cost or market.
-Cost elements include the cost of raw materials, direct labor, and overhead incurred in the manufacturing process.
-For detailed inventory information, refer to Note 2.
+Cost elements include the cost of raw materials, direct labor and overhead incurred in the manufacturing process.
+For detailed inventory information, refer to Note 2. - g.

-g.
 Property and equipment: Depreciation and amortization are calculated primarily on a straight-line basis.
 Accelerated methods are used for income tax purposes.

-h.
-Intangibles: During 1995, the Corporation made three acquisitions with an aggregate purchase price of \$61.2 million.
+For detailed property and equipment information, refer to Note 3. - h.
+Intangibles: During 1996, the Corporation made three acquisitions with an aggregate purchase price of \$38.7 million.
+During 1995, the Corporation made three acquisitions with an aggregate purchase price of \$61.2 million.
 Pro forma results of operations are not presented, as the effect of these acquisitions is not material.
-Goodwill arising from business acquisitions is included in Intangible and Other Assets in the accompanying consolidated balance sheets and is being amortized principally over 20 years on a straight-line basis.
+Goodwill arising from business acquisitions is included in Intangible and Other Assets in the accompanying Consolidated Balance Sheets and is being amortized principally over 20 years on a straight-line basis.
 The Corporation continually evaluates the existence of goodwill impairment on the basis of whether the goodwill is fully recoverable from projected, undiscounted net cash flows of the related business unit.